mattxwang/lowkey/about.md

 > "im going out tonight but it's pretty Lowkey; i've gotta work tomorrow so tonight's going to be a Lowkey event."

 To be honest, I like [this definition much better](http://www.urbandictionary.com/define.php?term=low+key&defid=2721080), but Lowkey embodies the spirit of this blog.
-I'm not here to make some big, flashy statements that polarize people and spark intense, serious discussions.
-Instead, this blog is simply here to provide a bit of fun, insight, or rationale for what's going on in our world, whether it be politically, technologically, or socially.
-As the youngsters say, this is a "chill" blog.
+I'm certainly no expert on any of the topics that I topic about; it's more about what piques my interest, and what I think is cool.
+I'm not there to make flashy declarations, intense debates, or rally for social change (maybe I should make a blog called Highkey for that).
+Hopefully, you find this stuff cool as well.

 ## About Matt